Contents

 Dipping

-This is a traditional method in which the PCBs are dipped into a coating liquid tank.
-The variables controlling the process are the speed of immersion, dwell time of the coating, and the board’s withdrawal speed.
-For dipping, solvent-based conformal coating like acrylics and urethanes is preferred.
-It is a high-speed process that can be done in batch and inline productions.
+This is a traditional method in which the PCBs are submerged in a coating liquid tank.
+The variables controlling the process are the speed of immersion, dwell time, and the board’s withdrawal speed.
+For dipping, solvent-based conformal coating, like acrylics and urethanes, is suitable.
+It is a high-speed process preferable for batch and inline production.

 Vapor deposition